MinecraftServerControl/mscs/README.md

 the above places.

-Please note: `$HOME` represents the home directory of the user that is responsible for the script-- if you followed the configuration above, then that would be the `minecraft` user.
-To print the home directory of the `minecraft` user type:
+Please note: `$HOME` represents the home directory of the user that is responsible for the script--if you followed the configuration above, then that would be the `minecraft` user and the home directory would be `/opt/mscs`.

-`eval echo ~$minecraft`

-Then simply `cd` into the directory it outputs and create the file.

 Once you've created the file, you need to populate it with a list of properties.
 The list of properties can be found